bsamtleben/color-ctf-walkthroughs/machines/emerald/walkthrough.md

 ## 3. Privilege escalation

 One way to elevate privileges are so-called `setuid` binaries.
+When a binary with the `setuid` flag is executed, it runs as its respective owner and not as the user who executed it.
+Some files like `sudo`, `su` or `passwd` require this flag to work properly.

+The following find command scans for files with the `setuid` flag:

 ```bash
 clemence@emerald:~$ find / -type f -perm -4000 2>/dev/null